 Which microphone should I use?

-Use the secondary microphone rather than the primary one for better sound quality.
+Use the secondary backup microphone rather than the primary one for noticeably better sound quality during calls.

 Are the speakers a standard audio jack?